“Imagination is everything. It is the preview of life’s coming attractions.” Albert Einstein

 Yet, vision is specific, measurable, attainable, relevant, and time-bound.
 For example, you can have a one-year vision, a five-year vision, a ten-year vision, etc.

-Vision is a clear, vivid, and compelling mental image of how a calling plays out at a specific time in the future.
+Vision is also a clear, vivid, and compelling mental image of how a calling plays out at a specific time in the future.